qhoste/customskins/README.md

 - August 14: Reworked Purple Nighthunter, fixed the shitty splash art and remade effects.
 - August 16: Fixed some effects on Purple Hecarim.
 - October 7: Replaced Zed custom skins ability icons with new ones
+- January 2024: The only fixes skin will be getting now will be if some effects arent changed or i forgot something, if a champ gets rework or their files changed, they will get a 2.0 skin.

 # NOTE
 Most of the custom skins are made by request and for free!